Danial-Sadiq-Masood/Danial-Sadiq-Masood/README.md

 › More experience in frontend systems than I originally opted for.

 › Fan of nominal static typing.
-I have a love/hate relationship with JavaScript.
+I have a love/hate relationship with JavaScript (love to hate it).
 Have designed systems that were eventually inconsistent.

 › Hope to write verifiable code that isn't just reversing a list